TiCFoundation/TiC-Foundation/README.md

 [Link to Access to Connection](https://docs.google.com/document/d/1SdFTmq2IBdtkYGXu3855g47ImT5tHOaHiCb-m-6GFnY/edit?tab=t.0#heading=h.gqhm3r9i76ld)

 Once you have successfully connected to the db
-- Go to YOUR IntelliJ and create a .env file and paste the application properties you have recieved your Isaac Narteh
+- Go to YOUR IntelliJ and create a .env file and paste the application properties you have recieved from **Isaac Narteh**
 - Head to the pom.xml file and right click on it and select **Run as Maven Project**
 - On the right side of the screen in intelliJ, you will see the maven(m) icon, clcik on it and under **LifeCycle**, select both **clean** and **install** at the same time, then hit green arrow icon above LifeCyle to build the project
 - On the top right corner screen of intelliJ, click on the green arrow button besides AppBackenApplication near the debugger icon to start running backend of the application